openresty/lua-nginx-module/README.markdown

     ngx.log(ngx.NOTICE, 'lua print: ', a, b, ...)

 Lua `nil` arguments are accepted and result in literal `"nil"` strings while Lua booleans result in literal `"true"` or `"false"` strings.
+And the `ngx.null` constant will yield the `"null"` string output.

 ngx.ctx
 -------